The Best Cancun to Tulum shuttle Options

 The Best Shuttle Option for Going to Tulum

 What shuttle service do we recommend?
 We have researched companies that provide Tulum airport connections.
-We found one that our readers have enjoyed, and we have honestly never had a complaint about them.
+We found one that our readers have enjoyed, and we have honestly never had a complaint about them in over a decade.
 Not only do they provide courteous and prompt service, but they also offer great rates.
-If you need to organize your transport from the airport to Tulum, we recommend clicking the book now button and booking this shuttle service.
+The price includes a bilingual driver, all taxes and fees and are insured, no hidden costs.

 How much are these Cancun to Tulum shuttles?

 Since the distance is about 120 kilometers (75 miles) and takes about 1 hour and 30 minutes it does have a cost.
 These shuttles from Cancun Airport to Tulum are private and are only for you and your family.
 The price is for the entire van and not per person.
-All fees and taxes are included.
-Travel insurance is included as well.
-Click the Reserve Now button to check current prices and to book your transportation.
+A van with up to 8 people costs $165 USD from the Cancun Airport to Tulum downtown (there are other prices for the Hotel Zone and other parts of Tulum).
+A round-trip costs $320 USD.
+You save $10 USD if you book a round trip with this transfer company.
+Click the Reserve Now button to go to the official transfer companies’ website.

 Going to Tulum for a special occasion?

-Should you take Uber or taxi to Tulum from the airport?
+Should you take a taxi to Tulum from the airport?

-The short answer is no, we don’t recommend it.
+The short answer is no; we don’t recommend it.
 For several reasons we prefer the private shuttle service.
 Since the distance is longer you might as well be comfortable for the ride.
-The price is also the same or similar.
+The price is also the same or more expensive than the private transfers since you need to negotiate.

 We hate to see tourist arrive and have to negotiate with a taxi driver at the airport.
 Pesos amounts and dollar amounts get punched into a calculator and most people wind up overpaying for the service because they just want to get to the hotel.
 It is so much better to have your shuttle all arranged so all you have to do is walk out the door of the airport and meet your driver who is waiting.